St. Francis Hospice, Hawaii: Expansion

 In 1997, a new 24-bed facility, the Maurice J. Sullivan Family Hospice Center, was opened at the St. Francis Healthcare campus at Ewa Beach.
 The Honolulu Star-Bulletin reported that by then, roughly one-fifth of all deaths in Hawaii were assisted by hospice care.
-That same year, the St. Francis Healthcare System published an end-of-life care manual, Ethical and Religious Directives for Catholic Healthcare Services, as a resource for staff throughout the organization.
+That same year, the St. Francis Healthcare System published an end-of-life care manual, Ethical and Religious Directives for Catholic Health Care Services, as a resource for staff throughout the organization.
 The manual helped to educate medical professionals working primarily in acute care settings about hospice and home care, reminding them that conversations about end-of-life care can be beneficial even when patients are not facing imminent death.

 By 2000, St. Francis Hospice had 60 employees and 125 volunteers serving 1,000 patients and their families each year, across its two facilities and at home.
 As the only hospice in Hawaii then accredited by the Joint Commission on Accreditation of Healthcare Organizations, St. Francis Hospice also helped to educate medical professionals from around the world about end-of-life care, including visitors from Japan and Korea.

 In 2008, St. Francis Hospice announced that it was investing $3 million to upgrade its two facilities in Nuʻuanu and Ewa Beach.
 The renovations included extensive repairs, painting, and landscaping of the Nuʻuanu facility, which was originally built in 1917.